ecmwf/aviso/docs/source/reference/python_api.rst

 This script will put the main process is busy waiting while polling at regular time the server.
 All the various types of triggers presented in :ref:`triggers` can also be defined or manually loaded from file.

 The object ``NotificationManager`` can take as parameter a ``UserConfig`` object that the user can create and customise.
 If not passed the manager object will instantiate a config object that follows the criteria explained in :ref:`configuration`.
-This example shows the latter, moreover, it using the generic listener schema presented in :ref:`getting_started`.
+This example shows the latter, moreover, it is using the default listener schema presented in :ref:`make_your_event`.

 Notify
 ------
 This method is used to submit notification.
-The example belows shows how to send a generic notification compliant with the generic listener schema presented in :ref:`getting_started`
+The example belows shows how to send a generic notification compliant with the generic listener schema presented in :ref:`make_your_event`

 .. code-block:: python